 More than 30 million people in the United States have diabetes and an additional 84 million are considered prediabetic.
-Whether you’ve already been diagnosed or you’re in danger of developing diabetes, Neeraj Bharany, MD, and Katherine Hurst, MD, at Apollo Medical with locations in Hot Springs and Hot Springs Village, Arizona, have the experience and expertise to help you better manage your health.
+Whether you’ve already been diagnosed or you’re in danger of developing diabetes, Katherine Hurst, MD and qualified Nurse Practitioners who specializes in diabetic care at Apollo Medical with locations in Hot Springs and Hot Springs Village, Arkansas, has the experience and expertise to help you better manage your health.
 To learn more about diabetes and the care you require, call one of the offices or request an appointment using the online scheduling tool.

 Diabetes is a catchall term for any condition in which your body isn’t able to properly regulate the levels of glucose in your blood due to insufficient insulin or insulin resistance.